gastonstat/relic-stat259/tutorials/git-workflow.md

 ```
 Notice that `git diff` only shows the changes in `file2.txt`

 How do we see the modifications in `file1.txt`?
-Simple use the option `--staged`
+Simply use the option `--staged`
 ```bash
 git diff --staged
 ```